 Harnessing the youthful energy was exactly the point, Kendall and I later learned, as we interviewed one of the camp’s founding adults, Mike Jackson.
 Mike shared that Kake’s Culture Camp had been held annually for the last twenty-seven years.
 It came from a very real need, he told us, “we were losing our young — boys mostly — to suicide, and nobody was talking about it.”
 He looked off to the ocean and went on, “we needed to talk about it… we needed to show the value of young lives and the effects that family and loved ones felt when they lost their young.”
 Mike went on about the importance of an inter-generational transfer of knowledge.
 That an elder bestowing knowledge and stories can open a young mind to a larger perspective and a sense of belonging to something greater; a reason to exist.
 “It has gotten better,” Mike continued, while also reassuring that they still have so much to work on as a community.
 He spoke of the value of young adults having a genuine connection to place, environment, and food source as immeasurably important when he thinks about keeping the waters intact, which have supplied generations upon generations with food and legacy.
 “Year thirty is going to be a big one,” Mike said laughing, “we’re really going to celebrate,” as if the energy surrounding the drum circle, salmon bake, and community potluck of twenty-seventh year were just the start.

 Faces glowed around the campfire.
-In a day where the majority of young faces in our country are illuminated, instead, by the glow of cell phones, it struck me: experiences like Kake’s camp are integral.
-Not just in rural Alaska, but everywhere.
+In a day where the majority of young faces in our country are illuminated, instead, by the glow of cell phones, it struck me: experiences like Kake’s culture camp are integral.
+Not just on remote Alaska island, but everywhere.
 When I imagine the smart, compassionate, and brave leaders of tomorrow, I imagine childhoods where scraped knees and dirty hands are prerequisites to learning and personal growth.
 Where understanding of the systems of life and sources of food comes from tactile and visceral contact with exactly that — life, the outdoors, and the billions of natural systems that thrive daily within.
 When I sat down to share and enjoy the meals of Kake’s culture camp, everyone knew where their food came from, and at what hands the fish had been processed and prepared by.
-Their gratitude was abundantly clear too.
-It was all verbalized and mutually understood.
+Their gratitude was abundant.
+It was all spoken and thanked in Tlingít: Gunalchéesh!
 It is that kind of simplicity and clarity that I, and hopefully dinner tables all across the country can strive for each day; because what better way to inspire respect for our world than through good food and a content stomach?

 Published by: Lee House in On Assignment